openstack-archive/fuel-plugin-lma-infrastructure-alerting/README.md

 The `LMA Infrastructure Alerting` plugin is composed of several services running on a node (base-os role).
-It provides the alerting functionality for the OpenStack Infrastructure inside the `LMA toolchain` [1]_.
+It provides the alerting functionality for the OpenStack Infrastructure inside the LMA toolchain.

-..
-[1] The LMA toolchain is currently composed of these Fuel plugins:
+The LMA toolchain is currently composed of these Fuel plugins:

         * [LMA collector Plugin](https://github.com/stackforge/fuel-plugin-lma-collector)
         * [InfluxDB-Grafana Plugin](https://github.com/stackforge/fuel-plugin-influxdb-grafana)